MapR DB Sink Connector for Confluent Platform¶

 For license properties, see Confluent Platform license.
 For information about the license topic, see License topic configuration.

-For a complete list of configuration properties for this connector, see MapR DB Sink Connector Configuration properties.
+For a complete list of configuration properties for this connector, see Configuration Reference for MapR DB Sink Connector for Confluent Platform.

 For an example of how to get Kafka Connect connected to Confluent Cloud, see Connect Self-Managed Kafka Connect to Confluent Cloud.